ember-cli-deploy/ember-cli-deploy/docs/docs/v1.0.x/deploy-non-ember-apps.md

 ## Deploying Angular 1

-This example assumes you `grunt` to build your application.
+This example assumes you use `grunt` to build your application.
 If you don't, there's [plugins for alternative build processes](#deploying-angular-2-react-vue-).

 The application set up looks like the following: